logto-io/docs/docs/docs/references/sdk-convention/fragments/_platform_basic_types.md

 **\*Notes**

 - You can extend this `LogtoConfig` if you need to.
-- `usingPersistStorage` is only provided in client SDK.
+- `usingPersistStorage` is only provided in client SDKs.
 E.g., iOS, Android, and SPA.

 </details>